ryamad/Papers_with_Code_bot/README.md

 # Papers_with_Code_bot

-Papers_with_Code_bot is a bot for notifying Slack of SOTA updates on the web using GitHub Actions.
+Papers_with_Code_bot is a bot for notifying Slack of SOTA updates on the web.

 ## Descriptions